foransic/mellon/README.md

 - Create your own config file depending to your environment, based on config.sample.js
 - Start the app `node app.js`

+## Testing
+- Tests are based on mocha
+- Use `mocha` command to launch the test

 ## Known issues & improvements
 Properly manage errors